PhD

 ABK Research

-A presentation and practice-based film on Active Bodily Knowledge and ABK Research methodology, and movement workshops on Active Bodily Knowledge are available on request.
+A presentation and practice-based film on my research, along with movement workshops exploring Active Bodily Knowledge, are available on request.

 Related Research Interests